vegaprotocol/documentation/docs/node-operators/install.md

 This will print the version of the binary you just built.

 ### Data node requirement as of 0.53
 After building the data node, you will have to run a PostgreSQL server (starting with version 0.53).

-There are a number of ways to do this as described in the [data node readme](https://github.com/vegaprotocol/data-node/blob/develop/README.md).
+There are several ways to do this, as described in the [data node readme](https://github.com/vegaprotocol/data-node/blob/develop/README.md).
 The simplest and recommended way to do this is **[using docker](https://github.com/vegaprotocol/data-node#using-docker)**, which is also described in the data node readme.